nf-core/eager/docs/usage.md

 #### `--min_allele_freq_het`

-The minimum frequency of a nucleotide for a 'hetereozygous' SNP to be called.
+The minimum frequency of a nucleotide for a 'heterozygous' SNP to be called.
 If this parameter is set to the same as `--min_allele_freq_hom`, then only homozygous calls are made.
 If this value is less than the previous parameter, then a SNP call will be made if it is between this and the previous parameter and displayed as a IUPAC uncertainty call.
 Default is 0.9.

 #### `--additional_vcf_files`